 Reston, VA USA

-The SWOT Applications Working Group held its second meeting on April 5-6, 2017 at the U.S. Geological Survey Headquarters in Reston, VA.
+The SWOT Applications Working Group held its third meeting on April 5-6, 2017 at the U.S. Geological Survey Headquarters in Reston, VA.
 The goal was to explore how best to maximize the user-readiness of the SWOT data after launch in 2021.
 More than 50 participants attended the workshop, representing various stakeholder agencies from the public and private sector that deal with water issues.